DevPlant/angularjs-training/7-multiple-views/README.md

 The last entry is something called **resolve** - this is very important in angularJS applications.
 It's used for pre-fetching data **before** we transition to a view.

 So why is this useful?
-Well, the pathVariable :userId, could be a anything, so before we transition to a view showing user posts we'd first want to make sure that we have something to show.
+Well, the pathVariable `:userId`, could be a anything, so before we transition to a view showing user posts we'd first want to make sure that we have something to show.

 ```